Discussions about dying

 Who to discuss your decisions with

-Some of the documents that this section discusses can only be signed into action or made by a doctor and therefore your GP or consultant involved in your care will need to be actively involved in the decision making process.
-Medical professionals can help to answer any questions you may have and ensure that your thoughts meet the criteria to become legal or are clear to any medial staff who encounter them.
+Some of the documents that this section discusses can only be signed into action or made by a doctor and therefore your GP or consultant involved in your care will need to be actively involved in the decision-making process.
+Medical professionals can help to answer any questions you may have and ensure that your thoughts meet the criteria to become legal or are clear to any medical staff who encounter them.
 GP’s, consultants, district and specialist nurses are all well placed to help.
 Involving friends and family will also make sure that the people close to you are aware of your decisions and may be able to act as witnesses.

 How will people know I have made these decisions?